 Feel free to add images or content that supports the article

-Please provide title tag (max.
-70 characters), meta description (max.
+Please provide a title tag (max.
+70 characters), the meta description (max.
 160 characters), & alt text for images and sources

 - Author Name and Bio

-- Please provide a short author bio (1 paragraph) and optional photo
+- Optionally provide a short author bio (1 paragraph) and an optional photo

 Poll the People reserves the right to edit, change, or replace links, anchor text, images, or other content at any point without the author’s consent.
 Any changes to the promotional links or content will be discussed with the author before changes are made.